 Utility rates are set through adoption of a comprehensive rate study every 3 to 5 years.
-The long-term projections for the Water and Sewer Utility Fund are based on the 2022 Utility Rate Study currently under development.
+The long-term projections for the Water and Sewer Utility Fund are based on the 2022 Utility Rate Study.
 Utility rate revenue requirements are based on an analysis of water, wastewater and reclaimed water system costs for the duration of the rate study.
-While the rate study is not yet complete, it is expected that the study will not propose increases to utility rates for the next two years.
-Miscellaneous utility rates are also being reviewed and will be adjusted accordingly.
+This study included adjustments to utility rates effective October 1, 2024 and miscellaneous utility rates effective December 1, 2022.
 Key assumptions in this study are: